kevinhobbs/rails-devise-bootstrap/README.md

     - [localhost:1080](http://localhost:1080/)
 19. **Open your browser and go to your app**
     - [localhost:3000](http://localhost:3000/)

+## This repo contains example code resulting from following these steps, either using the template or manually.

 ## Thank You
 - There you have it, a fully functional rails app with devise and bootstrap.
 - I hope this helps someone.